 They often tell prospective clients, our assessments are fun, quick to complete, AI based, and we’re fair to everyone.

-The developer of the SaaS-based assessment platform that Maximum Potential offers to their clients has a large research team and they invest a lot in research.
+The developer of the SaaS-based assessment platform that Maximum Potential offers to their clients have a large research team and they invest a lot in research.
 Many other assessment companies spend on marketing and tend to forget about doing the necessary research.

 Many HR professionals don’t have technological expertise, so for them to assess the value of any specific assessment can be challenging.
-Any two assessments can look alike from a technical perspective, particularly when they are puffed-up with catchwords like Artificial Intelligence and big data.
+Any two assessments can look alike from a technical perspective, particularly when they are puffed up with catchwords like Artificial Intelligence and big data.